halperta/halperta.github.io/docs/categories/mentorship.md

 permalink: /categories/mentorship/
 ---

-# Hire Me
+# Grantmaking in arts and culture
-I am a co-founder of [Sidra Collaborative](https://sidracollaborative.com/), which partners with funding organizations and communities in the arts, culture, and humanities to build transparency, equity, and impact in grantmaking and philanthropy.
-Visit our website to learn more about our work, or email hello@sidracollaborative.com.
+I am a co-founder of [Sidra Collaborative](https://sidracollaborative.com/), which partners with funding organizations and communities in the arts, culture, and humanities.
+We offer assessment and capacity-building services to grantmakers as well as professional development for those seeking funding.
+Visit our [website](https://sidracollaborative.com/) to learn more about our work, or email hello@sidracollaborative.com.

-I am also available for public speaking, consultations, guest lectures, and workshops.
+# Developmental Editing and Writing
+Since 2009, I have been working with academic and scholarly writers to transform big ideas into publishable manuscripts.
+If you are a faculty member planning for a sabbatical, a recent PhD seeking external support to transform your dissertation, or a former academic trying to complete a writing project alongside other commitments, I might be a good fit for you.

+Send me an email to learn more about working with me or to set up a free consultation: halperta@gmail.com.

+# Teaching and Public Speaking
+Invite me as a guest lecturer or to speak at your event!
 My offerings include:
 * [Finding Your Purpose](/shalperta%20press/purpose/): navigating justice-oriented careers in times of crisis
 * [Taking Action in Higher Education](/shalperta%20press/risk/): understanding our role in institutional change
 * Community-centered digital humanities